-Housing is not as clear cut.
 A parish may choose to allow the pastor's family to remain in the parsonage if it appears the pastor will return to the parish or if moving constitutes an immediate hardship for the family.

 However, if a new pastor is appointed, the family of the chaplain should ordinarily arrange for other accommodations as quickly as possible.
 Since a housing allowance is a regular part of military compensation, there will be funds available to rent temporary housing if necessary.
 Recognize that the government will not fund the move and the housing allowance may not cover the higher costs of short-term housing.
 Naturally, the move itself will have a significant impact on the family.
-If the chaplain's family remains in the parsonage during an extended mobilization, the chaplain may be asked to surrender his or her housing allowance to the church to offset the cost the housing of the newly assigned pastor.
+If the chaplain's family remains in the parsonage during an extended mobilization, the chaplain may be asked to pay rent to offset the cost the housing of the newly assigned pastor.
 All of this is subject to negotiation in advance.